The Best Private Dining Rooms In Sydney For Special Occasions

 You've likely seen the stunning interiors of the Paddington restaurants splashed across your Instagram as one of the most beautiful restaurants in Sydney, but Ursula's private dining room, The Blue Room, is so much more than a pretty face.

-This excellent Sydney restaurant does private dining perfectly, hosting up to 12 lucky guests in this intimate space for chef-owner Phil Wood's retro, modern, native, and nostalgic Australian cuisine and hand-picked wines, with a private balcony with Sydney city views to top it all off.
+This excellent Sydney restaurant does private dining perfectly, hosting up to 12 lucky guests in this intimate space for chef-owner Phil Wood's retro, modern, native, and nostalgic Australian cuisine and hand-picked wines.

 Sydney’s Most Affordable Private Dining Rooms